 - Transitioning out of the blogging life

 The other element derived from the above is that most bloggers have very erratic revenue profiles.
 It is related to the fact that this is an ever changing landscape, but also to the effect of one-off types of work that come and go.
-This is perhaps the scariest part for most people: Not knowing how much you will make every month.
+This is perhaps the scariest part of taking the leap and making money from a travel blog full time: Not knowing how much you will make every month.

 Misconceptions of a blogging career

 Another side effect of having a digital always-on life is that I rarely disconnect from it.
-Weekends are my most productive time.
-I am fresh and I can focus on the blog entirely.
-I almost never switch off from the many social media channels I have (two instagram (OIALJ, SGnB), two Facebook (OIALJ, SGnB), one Twitter, one Flipboard, one YouTube, one Pinterest) because everyone expects me to be online so I constantly check my phone.
+When I had a full time job, weekends were my most productive time.
+I was fresh and I could focus on the blog entirely.
+Even now, I almost never switch off from the many social media channels I have: two instagram accounts (OIALJ, SGnB), two Facebook pages (OIALJ, SGnB), one Twitter profile, one Flipboard, one YouTube, one Pinterest because everyone expects me to be online so I constantly check my phone.

 The time vs. payout fallacy

-Ever since I started to pay attention to monetizing my blog I have focused on “value for time” and on fostering the passive income streams as opposed to the active ones.
+Ever since I started to pay attention to how to monetize my travel blogs I have focused on “value for time” and on fostering the passive income streams as opposed to the active ones.